Inactive private training establishments

 NZQA does not:

-• do external quality assurance during this time, including EERs, validation visits and programme monitoring and review
+• undertake external quality assurance during this time, including validation visits and programme monitoring and review

 NZQA will:

-• take the PTE Annual Fee, however PTEs can ask for a flexible payment plan, if needed
+• request and accept any NZQA fee, that are due within the inactive period, however PTEs can ask for a flexible payment plan, if needed

 • publish a current list of inactive PTEs on this website.